mkalkbrenner/dof_configtool_client/README.md

 # DOF Configtool Client

-This is a client for downloading your config files from [http://configtool.vpuniverse.com] and for applying additional tweaks to them and the Visual Pinball system itself.
+This is (mainly) a client for downloading your config files from [http://configtool.vpuniverse.com] and for applying additional tweaks to them.
+In addition it contains some tools to administer the Visual Pinball system itself.

 ## Motivation